maxharp3r/fmh-cv/README.md

 Biosketch Notes:

-* export citations from zotero in APA format
+* export citations from zotero in APA format (use the "quick copy" feature)